Costume Studio Manager

 Moulton Hall 215

-Richard Jackson is the Shop Foreman for the College of Performing Arts.
+Richard Jackson is the Shop Foreman for the College of Performing Arts, and has worked at Chapman for 30 years.
 A few of Richard's credits include: Our Country's Good, The Robber Bridegroom, Man of La Mancha, Hair, Pippin, Hamlet, Once in a Lifetime, The Trial, She Loves Me, and God and Death.
 In addition to his duties at Chapman, Richard has also served as Technical Director and Technical Supervisor for Shakespeare Orange County.